How to apply

 Applications will be accepted from candidates of all nationalities who hold one of the following degrees:

 - An Italian second-level university degree: Laurea magistrale or Laurea specialistica.

 - A foreign second-level degree: a Master’s degree which must be comparable to an Italian second-level degree.
 To this purpose, non-EU citizens will be asked to provide the certificates of all their university degrees, in Italian or English, including the courses attended, the marks received and the legal duration of the degree courses.
 In case of certificates in a language different from Italian or English, candidates will have to submit, together with the certificates, their sworn and legalized translation into Italian or English.

-Applications may also be submitted by candidates of all nationalities who have not yet graduated but who expect to receive their degree by October 31, 2017.
+Applications may also be submitted by candidates of all nationalities who have not yet graduated but who expect to receive their degree prior to final registraton in case of admission to the programme and in any case not later than September 30th.
 In this case, the eventual admission to the program is conditional on the candidate submitting a certificate of graduation.
-Failure to obtain the Master’s degree by October 31, 2017 will lead to exclusion from the program.
+Failure to obtain the Master’s degree by October 31, 2020 will lead to exclusion from the program.
 Please see the “Incoming Students” section for further details.

 Qualifications and Documents

 The following documents must be included when submitting the application to the PhD Program:

 - A certificate of an Italian or foreign second-level university degree (Master’s degree), plus a transcript including the final overall grade granted as well as the complete list of courses attended and grades received.
 Alternatively, if qualification is pending, a certificate of enrolment to the Italian or foreign academic program, plus a transcript including courses attended and grades received;

 - Certification of further qualifications, such as other Master’s degrees and any other post-graduate course, with transcripts of courses attended and grades received;